-What to Expect and See in May
+What to Expect and See in Late April

 Seeing Reykjavic itself may best be done with a City Pass.
 The pass provides entry to many museums and galleries, a number of geothermic pools, the use of public transportation, the ferry to Viðey Island, and discounts at many local eateries.
 If you're looking for culture, nature or nightlife, you'll find plenty of activities to keep you busy.